 1. Choose to act, not re-act.

 Isn't it so natural to react to others, to become offended when someone is offensive?!
 To mentally blow up your spouse's faults to justify your "better," standing?
 To reflect shortness to someone's being short or irritable?
 You cannot ever change others, but you have the power to choose how you act and how you love.
+2. Be the first to change.

 My husband and I once heard the advice to look into a “mirror,” when there’s any particular marriage issue…definitely NOT in an effort to blame yourself, but to ask yourself, “How can I change or make things better?”
-Or, “What can do differently?”
+Or, “What can I do differently?”
 Really, you are the only thing you can control, and your efforts can and may inspire your spouse.

 3. Flirt with each other.